Digital Transformation in Banking & Financial Services in 2026

 - Compliance being viewed as an obstacle rather than an essential part of the design process

-Cultural resistance adds to every technical challenge, especially when change management lacks enough investment.
-Digital transformation in financial services boils down to one problem: connecting fragmented systems, financial data, and experiences into a unified foundation.
+Cultural resistance compounds every technical problem, especially when change management is underfunded.
+Underneath it all, digital transformation in financial services is really one problem: connecting fragmented systems, financial data, and experiences into a single foundation.

 Key Trends in Finance Digital Transformation (2026)